Soviet annexation of Transcarpathia

 In 1944 and 1945, the Red Army pushed out the Royal Hungarian Army and took control of Carpathian Ruthenia, also called Transcarpathia.
-In 1945 and 1946, the region was annexed by the Soviet Union from the (Third) Czechoslovak Republic, which the Allies considered to be the legal owner of the territory beforehand.
+In 1945 and 1946, the region was annexed by the Soviet Union from the Third Czechoslovak Republic, which the Allies considered to be the legal owner of the territory beforehand.

 Previous history

 At the beginning of the 20th century, the population of the mountainous, economically underdeveloped region known as Carpathian Ruthenia consisted mainly of Ruthenians and Hungarians.
 The region of Transcarpathia was part of Hungary since the Hungarian conquest of the Carpathian Basin in the end of the 9th century to 1918.
 Historically it was one of the Lands of the Hungarian Crown before it was detached from the Kingdom of Hungary and attached to the newly created Czechoslovakia in 1918, following the disintegration of Austria-Hungary as a result of World War I. This was then confirmed by the Treaty of Trianon in 1920.
 However, the autonomy of Carpathian Ruthenia, which was also formally agreed upon in the Treaty of Saint-Germain, was not fully recognized by the Czechoslovak government.
 When Czechoslovakia came under pressure from Nazi Germany during the Sudeten crisis, nationalists of all stripes seized the opportunity and, beginning in the spring of 1938, attempted to impose full autonomy for Carpatho-Ukraine within the Czechoslovak Republic.
 About a month after the Munich Agreement of September 1938, an autonomous government was formed under Avgustyn Voloshyn.
 Hungary had sought to restore its historical borders and the revision of the Treaty of Trianon, on 2 November 1938, the First Vienna Award separated territories from Czechoslovakia, including the southern Carpathian Rus' that were mostly Hungarian-populated and returned them to Hungary.
 In the dispute between the various ethnic groups, the "Ukrainophiles" now prevailed in Carpathian Ruthenia, who increasingly favored the option of annexation to an independent Ukraine.
-All political parties except the Ukrajinské národní sjednocení were banned.
-On March 14, 1939, Jozef Tiso proclaimed the independence of Slovakia.
+All political parties except the Ukrainian National Unification were banned.
+On 14 March 1939, Jozef Tiso proclaimed the independence of Slovakia.
 Carpathian Ruthenia also declared itself independent.
-The Hungarian Teleki government and Miklós Horthy were informed by Hitler on March 12 that they had 24 hours to resolve the Ruthenian question.
+The Hungarian Teleki government and Miklós Horthy were informed by Hitler on 12 March that they had 24 hours to resolve the Ruthenian question.
 Hungary responded immediately with the military occupation of the entire Carpathian Ruthenia.
 As a result of the annexation, Hungary gained a territory with 552,000 inhabitants, 70.6% of whom were Ruthenian, 12.5% Hungarian, and 12% were Carpathian Germans.